Nurses, paramedics reach pay deal to end England strikes

 “It is clear that this government does not hold the interest of workers or the NHS at heart,” Unite general secretary Sharon Graham said.
 “Their behavior and disdain for NHS workers and workers generally is clear from their actions.
 Britain has a broken economy and workers are paying the price.”

-Inflation in the U.K. dropped to 10.1% in January, down from a 40-year high of 11.1% in October.
-Skyrocketing food and energy costs have left some households struggling to pay their bills.

-Unions argue that wages in the public sector have failed to keep pace with the soaring costs.
-But the Conservative government has argued that public sector pay increases of 10% or more would drive inflation even higher.
+Unions argue that wages in the public sector have failed to keep pace with skyrocketing food and energy costs that have left many households struggling to pay their bills.

 A wave of strikes by train drivers, airport baggage handlers, border staff, driving instructors and postal workers since last summer has created havoc for residents.